 Do I need to book a full foursome?

 Not always.
 Some plans allow one to four players, and solo or small groups may be paired with others.
-Check the player-count rules on the plan page before paying.
+Check the player-count rules on the plan page before requesting.

 How early should I arrive?